bluecocoon/courses/cs102/syllabus-and-calendar.md

 	- File Handling
 	-  __Debugging__ (using debugger)
 - **Sunday**
-	- Using files in thier project
+	- Using files in their project

 - *Backend Prep*
 	- Monitor project and test case development.